actorclavilis/jarvis/README.md

 Written in C

 Libraries used
 - PortAudio
 - libFLAC

 Developed by
- NYU-Poly Student Sharan Juangphanich
+Sharan Juangphanich of NYU-Poly
- Cornell University Student Harrison Houghton
+Harrison Houghton of Cornell University

- This project is not affiliated with either University.
+This project is not affiliated with either university.